The future of data is private

 The path to the future

 Sometimes the dream feels too big and the counter-incentives to disrupting the status-quo seem too powerful.
-But there is a clear path to a future of data control and we as a society are firmly marching down it.
+But there is a clear path to a future of data privacy and we as a society are steadfastly marching down it.

 Already there is a shift in the process of building applications towards building data protection and privacy by design.
 Security is being introduced earlier in the process.

 Regulations like GDPR’s Article 25 require this, but also there is a dawning realization from security teams that securing the servers and the network just isn’t sufficient.
-Many are already expanding their domain to include the applications and the data.
+Many are already expanding their domain to include the security of data in applications.

 As thought leaders start to build software right, others will follow.
 This is because much of the law around liability and many of the regulatory requirements use a vague concept of “industry best practices” as the requirement for security.